helix-foundation/currency/contracts/governance/monetary/README.md

 # Monetary Governance System
 > Monetary governance policies for the Eco currency.

-These contracts provide the monetary policy system for the eco currency.
+These contracts provide the monetary policy system for the Eco currency.
 They specify how the currency is to be managed, and what economic processes are enacted.

 ## Table of Contents
   - [Security](#security)